 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

 Cooking Padrón peppers the Spanish way is so easy and simple.
-For preparing this traditional Padrón peppers recipe, just heat some olive oil in a skillet or frying pan and add the washed peppers.
+For preparing this traditional Padrón peppers recipe, just heat some olive oil in a cast iron skillet or frying pan and add the washed peppers.
 Make sure all the peppers can touch the oil and the pan, so only one layer.
 If you only have a small pan, consider making 2 separate batches.
 Just fry the peppers for a few minutes, stirring regularly until the skin is blistered and they turn soft.
 Serve on a large plate to share and coat with a pinch of flaky sea salt.
 That’s it.